Saturday, July 10, 2010

 “The Gas Chamber" USMC Boot Camp -- Part 10

-One of our “official” training segments involved the use of gas masks.
+One of the training segments in boot camp involved the use of gas masks.
 We were told this was an important part of our training because the “Viet Cong” might attack us with gas while we were in Vietnam.
 I never heard about them doing this either before or after I went to Vietnam, but for some reason they taught us to use them anyway.

 One day they issued us the masks.
-They came in a canvas bag.
-We had to take them out of the bags and check them out, to see if they were air tight.
+They came in canvas bags.
+We had to take them out of the bags and check them out to see if they were air tight.
 My mask looked like it was old enough to have been worn by Chesty Puller himself, sometime much earlier in the century.
 It was old and very worn.
 I’m pretty sure they were WWII or Korean War surplus.

 Then they told us we would be wearing these masks while in a gas filled room.
 The gas would be regular CS (tear gas) combined with burning “heat tabs” that were normally used to heat food.

-We would go into a small cinder block building known as the “gas chamber” in small groups and be told to break the seal on the mask to get a sample of what the CS could do to us, and then re-seal the mask.
+We went into a small cinder block building known as the “gas chamber” in small groups.
+We were then told to break the seal on the mask to get a sample of what the CS could do to us, and then re-seal the mask.
 That would show us that the masks actually worked and allowed us to breath.
 What they didn’t tell us was that this is where the “instruction” stopped and the boot camp fun and games started.

 When we were semi-cleaned up and taken back to our platoon area we had to clean all the puke and snot out of our gas masks.
 This caused a lot of additional gagging.

 One poor bastard in one of the other squads apparently started to put his mask on before he was told to, I was told that it was pretty clear he was panicking.
 They stopped him and he started really freaking out.
 He tried to get to the door and the instructors stopped him.
 It got to the point where he was crawling on the concrete floor trying to get to the door.
 The instructors were dragging him back by his feet.